The ecco_access library¶

 help(ea.ecco_podaac_to_xrdataset)

-Help on function ecco_podaac_to_xrdataset in module ecco_access.ecco_access:
+Help on function ecco_podaac_to_xrdataset in module ecco_v4_py.ecco_access:

-ecco_podaac_to_xrdataset(query, version='v4r4', grid=None, time_res='all', StartDate=None, EndDate=None,\
+ecco_podaac_to_xrdataset(query, version='v4r4', grid=None, time_res='all', StartDate=None, EndDate=None, snapshot_interval=None, mode='download_ifspace', download_root_dir=None, **kwargs)

 This function queries and accesses ECCO datasets from PO.DAAC.
 The core query and download functions